-MY CLIMATE FUTURE: HIGH-SCHOOLERS PICTURE THEIR WORLD TO COME
+PICTURING MY CLIMATE FUTURE: HIGH SCHOOLERS VIEW THEIR WORLD TO COME

 Today's youths have effectively been marginalized in the national conversation around climate change.
-And yet they will be paying the price for the sins of their elders.
+But even as they did not cause the crisis, they will be paying the price for the sins of their elders.
 By asking high-schoolers to picture how the rapidly evolving climate will impact their world years from now, SFO aims to amplify their views.

 A proof-of-concept was conducted at Maine's Cape Elizabeth High School in the spring of 2023.
 Four students participated.
-As no photography instructor or sophisticated equipment was available for this effort—our former instructor having gone over to the dark side by joining the NYC probation agency—the quartet were provided with a resource for taking their photography skills up a notch and then set loose in the community with their smartphones.
-One participant, Trevor Oakley, was filmed during this expedition.
+As no photography instructor or sophisticated equipment was available for this effort—our former instructor having been recruited by the NYC probation agency hosting our criminal justice initiative to direct the now permanently institutionalized program—the quartet was provided with a resource for taking their photography skills up a notch and then set loose in the community with their smartphones.
+One participant was filmed during his expedition, which was covered by the local media.
+From November 2023 through January 2024, Thomas Memorial Library in Cape Elizabeth hosted an exhibit of the self-captioned photographs in connection with the town's effort to develop a Climate Action Plan.

-SFO was inspired by previous efforts around the world to leverage participatory photography in the service of combating global warming, in (clockwise from top left) Wales, Glasgow, Ethiopia, Cuba, MidCoast Maine, and Jordan.
+SFO was inspired by previous efforts around the world to leverage participatory photography in the service of combating climate change.

 Global Models